Associate PI Scheme - FAQs

 How do I access the Associate PI Scheme checklist?

-The checklist of activities you need to complete whilst on the scheme is stored online, within NIHR Learn.
 When you have successfully enrolled onto the scheme you receive an email containing a link and enrolment key, which grants you access to the NIHR Associate PI Scheme Learning Pathway (which contains the online checklist).

 I have accessed the Associate PI Scheme checklist via NIHR Learn what should I do next?
 Do I need to fill in every box on the Associate PI checklist?